hornet-x/assignment3/README.md

 # Hornet X Software Assignment 3

 This repository contains a ROS2 package called "assignment3".
 It includes a basic detector node.
-Your task is to implement a node that draws a bounding box around the red regions of the roulette wheel and label it "red".
+Your task is to implement a node that draws a bounding box around key objects and label them appropriately.
+You may publish detections in a single topic or multiple topics (each topic for dedicated object).
+Objects in bag:
+1. Red Drum
+2. Red Flare
+3. Orange Flare
+4. Gate
+5. Blue Drum
 Refer to the third workshop for more details.

+Assignment 3 not required to submit through email.
+You may present your work during your interview!
-Zip and email your solution to hornetxauv2425@gmail.com with subject [Software Homework 3] \<Name\>.
+Optional: Zip and email your solution to hornetxauv2425@gmail.com with subject [Software Homework 3] \<Name\>.

 ## Playing ROS2 bags

 For this assignment you will have to make use of a ROS2 bag recording from a previou year.
-The ROS2 bag files can be downloaded [here](https://drive.google.com/file/d/1L2Q0CZNCxA--sK7Znj0MpWLe7PkKXeO2/view?usp=drive_link)
+The ROS2 bag files can be downloaded [here](https://drive.google.com/file/d/1Rtj0bMxOneBKzOfB2BrAZpJGxKcIMcY9/view?usp=drive_link)

 Simply untar and play the bag file